aj4abinjacob/Git-Notes/README.md

 .gitignore file is used to ignore files/folder

 \* is used as a wildcard match and # is used for comments

+git tag used for versioning the commits <br>
+git tag -a 19a297c -To tag a particular commit <br>
+just using git tag will tag the most recent commit <br>